CraftedRO/FusionGen-SRP6-WotLK/README.md

 Read the [installation guide](INSTALL.md).

 ### Compatibility
-This CMS is compatible with the latest TrinityCore and AzerothCore 3.3.5 emulators with [SRP6](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
+This CMS shoud be compatible with the latest TrinityCore and AzerothCore 3.3.5 emulators with [SRP6](https://en.wikipedia.org/wiki/Secure_Remote_Password_protocol).
-For other emulators check [FusionGEN](https://github.com/FusionGen) github page.
+For other emulators check [FusionGEN](https://github.com/FusionGen) project github page.